-In addition, the extra-territorial reach of U.S. and EU regulations in respect of economic sanctions requires the Issuer to establish effective controls and procedures in order to prevent violations of United States and EU sanctions against designated foreign countries, nationals, entities and others.
+In addition, the extra-territorial reach of U.S. and EU regulations in respect of economic sanctions requires the Issuer to establish effective controls and procedures in order to prevent violations of United States and EU sanctions against designated countries, individuals, entities and others.
 The Issuer's operations and the products and services it offers bring it within the scope of these sanctions regimes.
 For example, the crisis in the region of Crimea and related events led to sanctions for certain transactions in relation to Russia.
 Should new or escalated tensions between Russia and Ukraine or other countries emerge, or should economic or other sanctions in response to such crises or tensions be imposed, this could have a further adverse effect on the economies in the region, including the Russian economy, and could lead to further sanctions being imposed.
 This could have a material adverse effect on Issuer's operations and the products and services it offers in relation to such regions.

 Failure by the Issuer to implement and maintain adequate programmes to combat money laundering, bribery and terrorist financing, tax evasion and corruption or to ensure economic sanctions compliance could lead to fines or harm the Issuer's reputation and could disrupt the Issuer's business and result in a material adverse effect on the Issuer's business, financial position, results of operations and prospects.
-See the chapter "The Issuer-1.ABN AMRO BANK N.V.-Legal and arbitration proceedings-Dubai branch irregularities." and "The Issuer - 1.
-ABN AMRO Bank N.V. - Legal and arbitration proceedings - Discussions with tax authorities in Switzerland and Germany."
+See the chapter "The Issuer-1.ABN AMRO BANK N.V.-Legal and arbitration proceedings-Dubai branch irregularities." and "The Issuer-1.
+ABN AMRO Bank N.V.-Legal and arbitration proceedings-Discussions with tax authorities in Switzerland and Germany."

-With respect to certain countries, such as Iran, Syria and Russia and the Crimean peninsula of Ukraine, amongst others, the U.S. State Department, the U.S. Treasury Department's Office of Foreign Assets Control ("OFAC") and the European Union have issued restrictive measures and trade embargoes which together form a complex set of economic restrictions.
-A financial institution found to have engaged in specified activities involving targeted countries, regimes, organizations or individuals could become subject to various types of sanctions, including (but not limited to) denial of U.S. bank loans, restrictions or a prohibition on its ability to open or maintain correspondent or payable-through accounts with U.S. financial institutions, and the blocking of its property within U.S. jurisdictions.
+With respect to certain countries, such as Iran, North Korea, Syria and Russia and the Crimean peninsula, amongst others, the U.S. State Department, the U.S. Treasury Department's Office of Foreign Assets Control ("OFAC"), the U.S. Commerce Department and the European Union have issued restrictive measures and trade embargoes which together form a complex set of economic restrictions.
+A financial institution found to have engaged in specified activities involving targeted countries, regimes, organizations or individuals could become subject to various types of monetary penalties or sanctions, including (but not limited to) denial of U.S. bank loans, restrictions or a prohibition on its ability to open or maintain correspondent or payable-through accounts with U.S. financial institutions, and the blocking of its property within U.S. jurisdictions.

-20. The Issuer is subject to changes in financial reporting standards, such as IFRS 9 or policies, including as a result of choices made by the Issuer, which could materially adversely affect Issuer's reported results of operations and financial condition and may have a corresponding material adverse impact on capital ratios.
+20. The Issuer is subject to changes in financial reporting standards or policies, including as a result of choices made by the Issuer, which could materially adversely affect Issuer's reported results of operations and financial condition and may have a corresponding material adverse impact on capital ratios.

 The Issuer's consolidated financial statements are prepared in accordance with IFRS as adopted by the European Union, which is periodically revised or expanded.
 Accordingly, from time to time the Issuer is required to adopt new or revised accounting standards issued by recognised bodies, including the International Accounting Standards Board ("IASB").
 It is possible that future accounting standards which the Issuer is required to adopt, could change the current accounting treatment that applies to its consolidated financial statements and that such changes could have a material adverse effect on Issuer's results of operations and financial condition and may have a corresponding material adverse effect on capital ratios.
-For example, IFRS 9 on financial instruments, which has replaced IAS 39, has become effective on 1 January 2018.
-As a result of IFRS 9, the Issuer will have to recognise credit losses on loans and other financial instruments at an earlier stage.
-This might lead to higher impairment charges and a higher allowance through the cycle.
-In addition, IFRS 9 is expected to lead to more profit and loss and capital volatility, because changes in counterparty credit quality could lead to shifts from a 12-month expected loss to a life time expected loss and vice versa.
-The first-time adoption of IFRS 9 has led to a decrease of the fully-loaded CET1 ratio of approximately 0.15% which is fully attributable to classification and measurement of public sector loans and a decrease of the fully-loaded total capital ratio of approximately 0.17%.
-For more information, please refer to "The Issuer-4.
-Operating and Financial Review-4.1 Presentation of Financial Information".
-These and further changes in financial reporting standards or policies, including as a result of choices made by the Issuer, could have a material adverse effect on the Issuer's reported results of operations and financial condition and may have a corresponding material adverse effect on capital ratios.
+Further changes in financial reporting standards or policies, including as a result of choices made by the Issuer, could have a material adverse effect on the Issuer's reported results of operations and financial condition and may have a corresponding material adverse effect on capital ratios.